Callahan County, Texas

 How does defoliation at different intensities and frequencies affect growth of shoots?

-Callahan County Texas horticulture over 5 years ago
+Callahan County Texas horticulture almost 6 years ago

 My neighbor has a tree that looks very similar - leaves and bark - to a pecan but it has small green fruit with a large stone (very similar to that of the avocado).
 The fruit is 1 and 1/2" to 2" in diameter, with about a quarter of an inch of meat around the stone.
 Is it a type of apricot or is there a different fruit I should look at a different type of fruit with which to match this?